gematik/techblog/_posts/2026-01-30-fhir-path-in-demis-part2.markdown

   "Composition.status(preliminary)": "Bundle.entry.resource.where($this is Composition).where(status = 'preliminary').exists()",
   "Composition.status(final)": "Bundle.entry.resource.where($this is Composition).where(status = 'final').exists()",
   "Condition.clinicalStatus(active)": "Bundle.entry.resource.where($this is Condition).clinicalStatus.coding.where(code = 'active').exists() or (Bundle.meta.profile = 'https://demis.rki.de/fhir/StructureDefinition/NotificationBundleDisease' and Bundle.entry.resource.where($this is Condition).clinicalStatus.empty())",
-  "Condition.verificationStatus(unconfirmed)": "Bundle.entry.resource.where($this is Condition).verificationStatus.coding.where(code = 'unconfirmed').exists()"
+  "Condition.verificationStatus(unconfirmed)": "Bundle.entry.resource.where($this is Condition).verificationStatus.coding.where(code = 'unconfirmed').exists()",
   "Condition.verificationStatus(confirmed)": "Bundle.entry.resource.where($this is Condition).verificationStatus.coding.where(code = 'confirmed').exists()",
   "NotificationId": "Bundle.entry.resource.where($this is Composition).identifier.where(system='https://demis.rki.de/fhir/NamingSystem/NotificationId').value",
-  "NotificationDiseaseCategory": "Bundle.entry.resource.where($this is Condition).code.coding.where(system='https://demis.rki.de/fhir/CodeSystem/notificationDiseaseCategory').code",
+  "NotificationDiseaseCategory": "Bundle.entry.resource.where($this is Condition).code.coding.where(system='https://demis.rki.de/fhir/CodeSystem/notificationDiseaseCategory').code"
-[
-  ...
-]
 }
 ```